You Earned a Ticket!

 What counts as school time?

 International comparisons of education time are further complicated by the fact that not all learning time fits in the “official” system.
-In Japan and Korea, for example, formal school days are shorter, but there are more of them.
-Even more importantly, many families in these countries invest significant hours at private after-school and weekend “cram schools” that help their children prepare for standardized tests and college entry exams.
+In Japan and Korea, for example, formal school days are comparatively short, but there are more of them.
+Even more importantly, many families in these countries invest significant hours at private after-school and weekend "cram schools" that help their children prepare for standardized tests and college entry exams.
 Comparing only the official hours of school operation kind of misses the point.

 Comparing the use of time for education is tricky even within the United States.
 Like many other states, California generally requires 180 days of school per year, including a specified minimum number of total hours for each grade level.
 Some school districts are shifting to a four-day school week, though this strategy risks harming young students.
 Some districts conduct school five days per week, but routinely send kids home early to allow for faculty training or meetings.